Chapter 3 : News Spreads Faster Than a Snitch

 His face fell instantly.
 She had no choice but to break character and laugh.
 "So gullible.
 Look Ollie, I won't play with you," Rona said reverting back to her normal voice, but losing none of her teasing tone.
 "I respect a boy who knows a thing or two about Quidditch."

-He brightened despite the obvious jab against him.
+He brightened despite the jab.
 "You'll be merciful, then?"

 "I never said anything like that."